With summer ending in Muldrow, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last put in a new one?
-Take it out and angle it toward the light.
-If light isn’t visible, replace it.
+Unsure when you last checked yours?
+Pull it out and hold it up to the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside